-- (a) it has the power to direct the relevant activities (e.g. operations, hiring of people, setting up of rates) of the entities.
-It has the full discretion on its day to day operations and decides on major transactions these entities enter into. - (b) it is exposed to variable returns of the entities. - (c) given its participation in the relevant activities of the entities, it is able to affect the returns of the entities.
+(a) it has the power to direct the relevant activities (e.g. operations, hiring of people, setting up of rates) of the entities.
+It has the full discretion on its day to day operations and decides on major

+(c) given its participation in the relevant activities of the entities, it is able to affect the returns of the